exonum/exonum-doc/src/advanced/configuration-updater.md

 - No vote for the same proposal from the same `from` has been submitted previously

-If all the checks pass, the validator vote against a previously proposed configuration.
-See [VoteAgainst.execute][config_service_source] for details.
+If all the checks pass, the vote is recorded.

 ## Private APIs